This is surgery to remove a

 Complete healing takes about 2-3 weeks.
 This will not interfere with most activities.
 If the entire nail was removed, your body will create a hard skin in its place.
 After the skin has covered the sensitive area, you can resume normal activities.

-After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the woundChalky white, blue, or black appearance to skin of toes or foot
+After arriving home, contact your doctor if any of the following occur: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or discharge from the woundChalky white, blue, or black appearance to skin of toes or foot

 In case of an emergency, call for emergency medical services right away.